Gorillaism/Ticket/README.md

 Finally it will create a seating report on the remaining flights.

 ## Examples for compiling and running program
+nameofprogram meaning whatever name you would like to use yourself.

 **Example for compiling:**
 ```
 g++ ticket.cpp function.cpp class.cpp -o (nameofprogram)